polar-app/polar-app/README.md

 - **Pagemarks** Easily keep track of what you're reading and the progress of each document.

-- **Text highlights** Highlight text in PDF and web pages.
+- **Text Highlights** Highlight text in PDF and web pages.

-- **Area highlights** Capture a region of the page as a highlight which can be a chart, figure, infographic, etc.
+- **Area Highlights** Capture a region of the page as a highlight which can be a chart, figure, infographic, etc.

 - **Local Storage** All content is stored locally.
-You can also use a system like Dropbox to transfer your repository across machines.
+You can also use a system like git or Dropbox to transfer your repository across machines.

 - **Hackable** The entire system is based on Electron, Node, pdf.js, React and other web standards.
 If you're a developer - welcome home!